 But, recently, the time arrived for a new addition to our monitor line up.
 Only this time, we were interested in the 4k offerings.
 Having had only excellent experience with our NEC 30” displays, we were hard pressed to consider other players such as Ben-Q, LG, Samsung, Dell or even EIZO.
 But, to be thorough, we persisted.

-The Apple Cinema Display (LG) which is the same display as the iMac was not considered because while the monitor is apparently acceptable for video work, it falls far short of the requirements for critical image work due to its gloss glass and P3 colour space at approximately 84% coverage of Adobe RGB not to mention the absence of the valuable calibration tools available with some of these monitors.
+The Apple Cinema Display (LG) which is the same display as the iMac was not considered because while the monitor is apparently acceptable for video work, it falls far short of the requirements for critical image work due to its gloss glass and DCI-P3 colour space at approximately 84% coverage of Adobe RGB not to mention the absence of the valuable calibration features available with some of these monitors.
 It’s virtually a large size version of a Mac laptop display.

-The selection of the best monitor cannot be made by comparisons of specifications alone.
-Many have similar specifications.
-As a result, one may be tempted instead to look only at price.
-So, we decided to test several and after looking closely at the monitors mentioned, none except the EIZO and again the NEC measured up to our requirements.
+Over the years, it had become clear that selection of the best monitor cannot be made by comparisons of general specifications alone.
+Many have very similar if not the same general specifications.
+As a result, one may be tempted instead to look only at price and assume that all monitors with similar specs are the same.
+So, we decided to test several of the monitors which had most, if not all, of the features and benefits we need.
+After looking closely at the monitors mentioned in terms of the features mentioned, image stability and especially the ability to accurately and directly calibrate the monitor itself (“Hardware Calibration“) versus having to use third party software with a colorimeter to adjust the computer graphics card output, only the EIZO and again the NEC measured up to these requirements.
 Every other monitor had one or more failed or missing requirements on the list.
 So, at the end of the process, only two monitors remained for serious consideration – the 31.5” NEC PA322UHD-BK-2-SV 4k with SpectraView ll and the 31.1” EIZO CG319-x 4k with ColorNavigator.

-Nevertheless, the answer was not found in all of this alone nor in the very positive testimonials of which there are many nor in information presented in EIZO literature.
+Nevertheless, the answer was not found in all of this alone nor in the very positive owner testimonials of which there are many nor in information presented in EIZO literature.
 It was found by testing the monitor itself.
 “The proof of the pudding is in the eating,” as they say.

 You don’t actually need a viewing booth for this.
 A standard desk lamp with balanced viewing illumination (Solux 5000k bulb in a den lamp, for example) or whatever illumination under which you choose to review your prints is all that is required to accomplish the same display to paper correlation and calibration.
 This system takes soft-proofing to a level of accuracy that is simply not possible with other displays.
 It is well beyond that which is achievable in Photoshop or Lightroom alone.
-It’s amazing.
+It’s really quite amazing!

 At the end of the day, we’re talking about the cream of the crop with these colour critical monitor technologies.
-The EIZO CG319-X-4K-BK monitor is indeed the highest level of colour critical display technology on the planet.
+The EIZO CG319-X-4K-BK monitor is indeed the highest level of colour critical display technology that we know of on the planet.
 In life, the old adage “you get what you pay for” sometimes doesn’t apply.
 But, with respect to these monitors it most certainly does apply and we are very certainly pleased.